OT VIII: Revisions made by the church

-Jesse Prince, former second-in-command of Scientology's Religious Technology Center, wrote that OT VIII was revised after early participants were "horribly upset" by the content.
+Jesse Prince, former second-in-command of Scientology's RTC, wrote that OT VIII was revised after early participants were "horribly upset" by the content.
 The OT VIII section has two parts: "original" and "new".
 The original section is identical to the Fishman version, while the subsequent "New" section is completely redacted and virtually unrecognizable when compared to the original that Fishman produced.

 The revised version is dated 1991, which is three years after the initial rollout of OT VIII, and states that "It is not the original nor is it a perfect record", and claims that "any differences are extremely minor (if at all)."
 The author writes, "What is presented here are reconstructions of those materials by people who have trained and delivered them before leaving that organization.
 If the original materials should become available at a future date, a revision of this volume will done to include them."
 The document also includes a legal disclaimer that reads, "In the absence of the original materials, the following are presented on an 'as is' basis and are used at your own discretion.
 No warranty is conferred or implied."

 The author of the revised edition is not identified but, since it was written five years after his death, the current edition of OT VIII could not have been authored by L. Ron Hubbard.

 The author states that the purpose of this auditing level is to learn the secret of the relationship between "the Supreme Being" and the Thetan.
-Both are infinite, but the Thetan is unable to perceive its infinite identity due to confusions and distortions caused by the MEST.
+Both are infinite, but the Thetan is unable to perceive its infinite identity due to confusions and distortions caused by MEST (matter, energy, space, time).
 The purpose of this OT level is to remove those impediments and, thus, know one's identity from origin to infinity.
 The author states that anyone who is not "flat" on the previous OT levels should continue to retake them (presumably at full price) until they are.
 The author also states that this information is to remain confidential from "squirrels" or scientologists not in the church.